DragonSlayer87/GoldMod-Cube2/README.md

     5.0 Build it for Linux: make (compiles GoldMod) 5.1 Build it for Windows: make -f Makefile.win32 (executes src/Makefile.win32 to cross-compile from linux to windows) (6.
 Clean it again: make clean)
-    If you did it as i described, a "remod64" or a "GoldModServer.exe" in GoldMod-Cube2 main directory To run Linux Server: cd GoldMod-Cube2
+    If you did it as i described, a "GoldMod64"(linux) or a "GoldModServer.exe"(windows) in GoldMod-Cube2 main directory To run Linux Server: cd GoldMod-Cube2
                             ./Goldmod64
     To run Windows Server: go to mod archive start GoldModServer.exe

     PS: DON'T FORGET TO SETUP SERVER.
 Just rename "server-init.cfg.default" to "server-init.cfg" and setup server with that file.
 Save and close it and start server.
     PPS: You don't need to do Step 4 and 6.
-This command just clean your mod archive from the while compiling generated .o files
+This command just clean your mod archive from the while compiling generated .o files -> saves disk space
+    PPPS: If you run the server on windows, you don't need to follow any of that steps, execpt step 1.
+Just go to mod archive, setup server-init.cfg (if it says on first server start "...rename server-init.cfg.default to ..." rename it to server-init.cfg) then start server again.
+DONE!

 -------------------------------------------------------------------------------------------------------------